SysMo/SmoWeb/ThermoFluids/templates/ThermoFluids/restblocks/reStructuredText/HeatEngineCyclesDoc.rst

    Regenerative Rankine cycle

-In this variation of the Rankine cycle, a counterflow heat exchanger (recurperator) is placed between:
+In this variation of the Rankine cycle, a counterflow heat exchanger (recuperator) is placed between:

 * the pump and the boiler on one hand
 * the turbine and the condenser on the other hand